 Occasional heartburn is somewhat common and no cause for worry.
 Lifestyle changes can help most people to manage the pain of heartburn and if needed, over-the-counter medications can help.
 There are many natural treatments that can help heartburn.

-Heartburn that is more frequent or interferes with your daily routine may be a symptom of a more serious condition is considered gastroesophageal reflux disease (GERD).
+Heartburn that is more frequent or interferes with your daily routine may be a symptom of a more serious condition that is considered gastroesophageal reflux disease (GERD).
 GERD treatment may require prescription medications and, occasionally, surgery or other procedures.
 GERD can seriously damage your esophagus or lead to precancerous changes in the esophagus called Barrett's esophagus.